vuxcode/pr1-project-loke-nordlander-olsson/bug-list.md

 Fixed:

 1. Problem: The if and else if elements don't recognise words that are being input.
+It had to do with the fact I had .toLowerCase with uppercase letters.